-She came from Minsk, Byelorussia, and lived as well in Moscow and Berlin.
-Over the years 1922-1924, she worked in the division of preschool education in the Jewish section of Commissariat for Public Education.
-She was a teacher, 1925-1930, in Jewish public schools and pedagogical technical schools in Minsk, Homel (Gomel), and other cities in Byelorussia.
-She contributed poetry and translations to the Minsk newspaper Oktyabr (October).
-In book form: Mayselekh far kleyninke kinderlekh (Stories for young children) (Moscow: Commissariat for Public Education.
-Jewish section, 1922), 28 pp., with illustrations on the frontispiece and in the text by Y. B. Ryback; with the teachers Shloyme-Itshe Ravin and Yoysef Ravin, Zay greyt, arbetbukh farn 4tn lernyor (Get ready, workbook for the fourth school year) (Moscow-Kharkov-Minsk, 1930), 472 pp.—for which she composed the lessons: “Di felker fun sovetnfarband” (The peoples of the Soviet Union) and “Af rushtovanyes fun sotsyalistisher boyung” (On the scaffolding of socialist construction); as well as translations from Russian, Byelorussian, and Ukrainian.
+She was a teacher, poet, and prose author who came from Minsk, Byelorussia, and lived as well in Moscow and Berlin.
+Over the years 1922-1924, she worked in the division of preschool education in the Jewish section of the Commissariat for Public Education.
+She was a teacher, 1925-1930, in Jewish public schools and pedagogical technical schools in Minsk, Homyel' (Homel, Gomel), and other cities in Byelorussia.
+She published poetry and translations to the Minsk newspaper Oktyabr (October).
+She also contributed to the compilation and publication of textbooks for Jewish schools.
+Her name disappeared from 1933.
+In book form: Mayselekh far kleyninke kinderlekh (“Little Stories for Little Children”) (Moscow: Commissariat for Public Education, Jewish section, 1922), 28 pp., with illustrations on the frontispiece and in the text by Y. B. Ryback, English translation by Jeffrey Shandler (Mt.
+Kisco, NY: Moyer Bell Ltd., 1986), 32 pp.; with the teachers Shloyme-Itshe Ravin and Yoysef Ravin, Zay greyt, arbetbukh farn 4tn lernyor (Get ready, workbook for the fourth school year) (Moscow-Kharkov-Minsk: Central People’s Publishers, 1930), 472 pp.—for which she composed the lessons: “Di felker fun sovetnfarband” (The peoples of the Soviet Union) and “Af rushtovanyes fun sotsyalistisher boyung” (On the scaffolding of socialist construction); as well as translations from Russian, Byelorussian, and Ukrainian.
 She also wrote under such pen names as: M. Margoline and Margol, among others.
-She disappeared without a trace in 1933.

 Sources: M. L. (Litvakov), in Der emes (Moscow) (March 12, 1923); Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index.